Rkasirovas/Sheetsift/README.md

 # Final Project: SheetSift

-SheetSift is a web application built with Python (Flask), designed to allow users to upload, process, and manage spreadsheet files with user authentication and admin features.
+SheetSift is a web application built with Python (Flask), designed to allow users to upload, process, and manage different bank statements spreadsheet files with user authentication and admin features.
 It leverages a modular architecture and uses SQLAlchemy for database management.

 ![Main Index Page](index.png)